About A/Prof Adrian Hunt — Cataract Surgeon and Medical Retina Specialist, Miranda

 Cataract surgery can be performed safely in eyes receiving ongoing intravitreal injections for retinal vein occlusion, with meaningful gains in vision — although patients may require a slight increase in injection frequency in the twelve months following surgery.
 Published in Clinical & Experimental Ophthalmology (2025).

-Selected Publications
+Selected publications

 Retinal Vein Occlusion

 - Ponsioen T, Hashimoto Y, Invernizzi A, et al. Outliers of Treatment Frequency in Retinal Vein Occlusion.
 Clinical & Experimental Ophthalmology.
-2025;53(4):409-420.
+2025;53(4):409-420. — Full text (open access)

 - Invernizzi A, Airaldi M, Cozzi M, et al. Impact of cataract surgery on patients receiving intravitreal therapy for retinal vein occlusion.
 Clinical & Experimental Ophthalmology.
-2025;53(4):374-383.
+2025;53(4):374-383. — Full text (open access)

 - Garay-Aramburu G, Hunt A, Arruabarrena C, et al. Initial response and 12-month outcomes after commencing dexamethasone or VEGF inhibitors for retinal vein occlusion.
 Scientific Reports.
-2024;14:6122.
+2024;14:6122. — Full text (open access)

 - Alforja S, Hunt A, Nguyen V, et al. Three-Year Outcomes of VEGF Inhibitors in Naive Branch Retinal Vein Occlusion.
 Ophthalmology Retina.
-2024.
+2024. — DOI

 - Hunt A, Nguyen V, Bhandari S, et al. Central Retinal Vein Occlusion 36-Month Outcomes with Anti-VEGF.
 Ophthalmology Retina.
-2023;7(4):338-345.
+2023;7(4):338-345. — DOI

 - Hunt AR, Nguyen V, Arnold JJ, et al. Hemiretinal vein occlusion 12-month outcomes are unique with vascular endothelial growth factor inhibitors.
 British Journal of Ophthalmology.
-2022.
+2022. — Full text (open access)

 - Wang N, Hunt A, Nguyen V, et al. One-year real-world outcomes of bevacizumab for macular oedema secondary to retinal vein occlusion.
 Clinical & Experimental Ophthalmology.
-2022;50(9):1038-1046.
+2022;50(9):1038-1046. — DOI

 - Niedzwiecki M, Hunt A, Nguyen V, et al. 12-month outcomes of ranibizumab versus aflibercept for macular oedema in central retinal vein occlusion.
 Acta Ophthalmologica.
-2022;100(4):e920-e927.
+2022;100(4):e920-e927. — Full text (open access)

 Macular Degeneration

 - Hunt A, Hashimoto Y, Young S, et al. Outcomes After Switching to Faricimab in Neovascular Age-Related Macular Degeneration.
 Clinical & Experimental Ophthalmology.
-2025.
+2025. — Full text (open access)

 - Hashimoto Y, Hunt AR, Wells JM, et al. Outlier ophthalmologists in the treatment of neovascular age-related macular degeneration.
 British Journal of Ophthalmology.
-2025;109(5):606-613.
+2025;109(5):606-613. — Full text (open access)

 - Boudousq C, Nguyen V, Hunt A, et al. Real-world unmet needs in poorly responsive neovascular age-related macular degeneration in Europe.
 Ophthalmology Retina.
-2024.
+2024. — DOI

 - Nguyen V, Daien V, Guymer R, et al. Projection of Long-Term Visual Acuity Outcomes Based on Initial Treatment Response in Neovascular Age-Related Macular Degeneration.
 Ophthalmology.
-2019;126(1):64-74.
+2019;126(1):64-74. — DOI

 Diabetic Macular Oedema

 - Hashimoto Y, Hunt AR, Silva R, et al. Differentiating treatment episodes from gaps in eyes with diabetic macular oedema.
 British Journal of Ophthalmology.
-2025;109(11):1279-1282.
+2025;109(11):1279-1282. — Full text (open access)

 - Shah J, Nguyen V, Hunt A, et al. Characterization of Poor Visual Outcomes of Diabetic Macular Edema.
 Ophthalmology Retina.
-2022;6(7):540-547.
+2022;6(7):540-547. — DOI

 - Bhandari S, Nguyen V, Hunt A, et al. Changes in 12-month outcomes over time for age-related macular degeneration, diabetic macular oedema and retinal vein occlusion.
 Eye.
-2022.
+2022. — Full text (open access)

 Cataract Surgery

 - He G, Nguyen T, Hunt A. Comment on: Focus on reuse — reducing waste associated with topical preoperative antiseptics.
 Journal of Cataract & Refractive Surgery.
-2024;50(5):546-547.
+2024;50(5):546-547. — DOI

-Common Questions
+Common questions

-What conditions does Dr Hunt treat?
+What conditions does A/Prof Hunt treat?

-Dr Hunt's practice focuses on cataract surgery and medical retina — the diagnosis, monitoring, and long-term treatment of macular degeneration, retinal vein occlusion, and diabetic eye disease.
+A/Prof Hunt's practice focuses on cataract surgery and medical retina — the diagnosis, monitoring, and long-term treatment of macular degeneration, retinal vein occlusion, and diabetic eye disease.
 He also provides general ophthalmic care, including assessment and management of glaucoma, dry eye, pterygium, and common eyelid conditions.

 Yes.
 Private consultations, cataract surgery, and retinal treatment take place at Eye Surgeons Miranda and an associated private day surgery facility.
-Dr Hunt has also been a Staff Specialist at Westmead Hospital since 2007, treating public patients and teaching ophthalmology trainees.
+A/Prof Hunt has also been a Staff Specialist at Westmead Hospital since 2007, treating public patients and teaching ophthalmology trainees.

 What is medical retina?

 Medical retina is the ophthalmology subspecialty focused on the diagnosis and long-term management of retinal disease — macular degeneration, diabetic retinopathy, retinal vein occlusion, and related conditions.
 It draws on OCT imaging, intravitreal injection therapy, and retinal laser.
-Dr Hunt completed subspecialty training in medical retina after his general ophthalmology training at Sydney Eye Hospital, and it is one of the two core areas of his practice alongside cataract surgery.
+A/Prof Hunt completed subspecialty training in medical retina after his general ophthalmology training at Sydney Eye Hospital, and it is one of the two core areas of his practice alongside cataract surgery.